cmharlow/rialto-wiki/Loading-data-into-Vitro:-Jena-tdbloader.md

 1. Run tdbloader:
     `tdbloader --loc /path/to/vitro/tdbContentModels /path/to/vivo/agents/*.nq`
 1. Restart Tomcat (apparently this is needed because `tdbloader` is writing to TDB underneath Vitro?)
 1. Via the Vitro UI, recompute inferences.
-1. Via the Vitro UI, rebuild the search index.
+This will trigger rebuilding the search index once complete.

 # tdbloader2